WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Building a custom WordPress website can take months if you’re lucky enough to find a designer who can bring your vision to life.

-So, you’re better off using a template if you’re planning to launch a site within a few weeks.
+So, you’re better off using any ready-made WordPress themes if you plan to launch a site within a few weeks.
 That said, some projects are too complex for pre-made themes, and your only option is to find a designer who’s up to the task.

 Growth Potential

-I believe custom website design vs. template debates are pointless if you need a site capable of handling high daily traffic.
+Ready made WordPress theme vs custom website design debate is pointless if you need a site capable of handling high daily traffic.

-Custom solutions are a much better option as they offer much more optimization than pre-made WordPress themes.
+Custom WordPress website design solutions are a much better option as they offer much more optimization than ready made WordPress themes.

 Hence, you’ll have to hire a designer if you’re not fluent in PHP, HTML, JavaScript, and CSS.
 Alternatively, you can explore WordPress themes with lots of custom options, but keep in mind that they often contain unnecessary code that can make your website slower.